Cooorey2022/Cooorey2022.github.io/_pages/about.md

 - Key research project of Ministry of Science and Technology of China under Grant 2018YFB1307700, advised by Prof. Ren Hongliang (NUS).
 - Participated in the design and development of the manipulators and actuation module of a novel gastrointestinal surgical robot (GESR) system.
 Specifically, we designed several **cable-driven, 3.5mm-diameter robot manipulators**, which are flexible serial robots of 6 DoFs that can work inside an endoscopic platform.
 The salient innovation is the achievement of **tunable joint stiffness**.
 - We developed a robot simulator for our GESR as a subproject.
 The simulator is based on **Coppeliasim**, which contains full CAD models and kinematics.
 Besides, we designed canonical surgical training scenes with the help of professional surgeons.
 We endowed the simulator with novel control strategies (**visual servoing, DRL**) to prove its potential as an algorithm development platform.
-It is the first GESR simulator.
+It is also the first GESR simulator.
-***

 ###  **Pre-trained Models in Human-Robot Collaboration**